Animals and Your Health: Dangers of Exotic Pets

 Wild Vs. Domestic Animals

 Animal protection organizations discourage people from keeping wild animals as pets.
 Many of these animals never make it to the pet market because they die in transit.
-If they do make the journey, their behavior can be quite unpredictable.
+If they do finish the journey, their behavior can be quite unpredictable.

 Unlike dogs and cats, confining wild critters in a home will increase their stress levels.
 They aren't used to living with humans and rarely bond with their owners.
 Furthermore, we aren't used to living with them, which makes meeting their nutrition and physical activity needs quite difficult.
 Our inability to provide them with the lifestyle they require usually results in caging the animal or putting the animal on a leash for long periods of time.
 This can result in malnutrition and behavioral disorders, which may cause the animal to become aggressive and injure someone.